 Idea No.3: Use the Front And Back Of Your Doors To Hang All Sorts Of Stuff

 Storage space doesn’t only come in the form of horizontal space.
 That is how most people think.
-They think that if they are going to store away stuff, they have to lay these items down on a flat surface side to side.
+They think that if they are going to store away stuff, they have to lay these items down on a flat surface from side to side.

-The good news is if you are looking at any kind of wall or side surface that is vertical, you also can use that space to store stuff.
-You just need to hang the right type of rack or vertical storage equipment on that surface, and you’re good to go.
+The good news is that if you are looking at any vertical wall or side surface, you can also use that space to store stuff.
+You just need to hang the right rack or vertical storage equipment on that surface, and you’re good to go.
+What can you store at the back of your doors?
+You put up accessories, scarves, jewelry, belts, mirrors, hamper, cleaning materials, and shoes.

 Idea No.4: Take Out All Your Doors